 This is a trick-taking type game, and you always have to follow suit if possible.
 The objective is to have the most points at the end of the game.
-Each player has to bid the number of tricks he thinks he could win for the respective hand.
+Each player has to bid the number of tricks they think they could win for the respective hand.
 Players are allowed to bid zero if they believe they won’t take any tricks.
 Cards are ranked from 2 (lowest) to Ace (highest).

 How to play

 Each player receives 10 cards for the first hand.
 The top card from the remaining deck is flipped with the face up to determine the trump.
 Then players bid how many tricks they intend to take.
 The player left of the dealer goes first.
 Then the play proceeds clockwise, and the highest-ranked card wins.
 The winner of each trick leads the next.

 Each hand is played with one card fewer than the previous one.
 Therefore for the next, players get 9 cards each.
 This will continue until a hand consists of only one card.
 After that it’s the opposite: the number of cards dealt will increase with each hand until it reaches 10.
 (10,9,8…1,2,3…10)

 You get 10 points if you make your bid and 1 additional point for every trick you take.
 If you take more or fewer tricks than your bid, you won’t score any points for this hand.

 In the end, the player with the most points is the winner.